PICTOBANK

 Why should I use Local Processing instead of just Storage+?+

-Use Local Processing when your main problem is high-volume compression speed and privacy.
+Use Local Processing when your main problem is high-volume device-side image work.
 Use Storage+ when your main problem is saving, organizing, and sharing final exports in the cloud.
+Local Processing still uses Pictobank operational services for licensing, account links, recovery, and updates.

 Why can some very large cloud jobs slow down or require smaller batches?+